frankchien/Chien-BMI-500-Motion-Analysis-I-Lab/readme.md

 Filepaths for file_crawler were hard-coded in, and needs to be changed to run on another system.

-Due to file size, deidentified_trc is not included but can be obtained from Dr. McKay's website.
+Due to file size, deidentified_trc and the lecture slides were not included but can be obtained from Dr. McKay's website.